TuumPHP/Builder/README.md

 ### Loading Environment

-Create a php file which returns environment strings under `$builder->var_dir` which returns environment name (or an array of environment names).
+Create a php file which returns environment strings under `$builder->var_dir` which returns environment name (or an array of environment names), such as `env.php`.

 ```php
 # environment file